 - Over 250,000 images in the Museum's general photographic print collection and 50,000 negatives in the general negative collection, arranged alphabetically by name of railroad, and from the individual collections of George M. Hart, Thomas T. Taber, Thomas T. Taber III, Walter A. Lucas, Munson Paddock, Clinton T. Andrews, F. Stewart Graham, James H. Westbay, Robert Schmid, David Cope, Lad G. Arend, Franklin C. Hoffman, Samuel H. Fredericks, Jr., Richard E. Parker, C. Edwin Lewis, John Harris, and James P. Shuman;

-- 18,200 original glass plate and film negatives of builder's photographs from the Herbert L. Broadbelt Collection of the Baldwin Locomotive Works, 1871-1954 (catalogue available in the Whistle Stop Shop);
+- 18,200 original glass plate and film negatives of builder's photographs from the Herbert L. Broadbelt Collection of the Baldwin Locomotive Works, 1871-1954;

 - The manuscript, photograph and negative collection of Benjamin F.G.
-Kline, Jr., containing over 4,500 images of logging railroads and short lines in Pennsylvania, Maryland and West Virginia (catalogue available in the Whistle Stop Shop);
+Kline, Jr., containing over 4,500 images of logging railroads and short lines in Pennsylvania, Maryland and West Virginia;

 - 10,000 film negatives and photographic prints of builder's photographs of the Edward G. Budd Manufacturing Company, taken by photographer Lawrence S. Williams, 1930-1960 (inventory in progress);